Austin Barnes Preview, Player Props: Dodgers vs. Nationals

-Austin Barnes and his .286 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Washington Nationals and MacKenzie Gore on September 8 at 7:05 PM ET.
+The Los Angeles Dodgers, including Austin Barnes (.286 on-base percentage in past 10 games, 54 points above season-long percentage), battle starter Trevor Williams and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Marlins.
+In his most recent game he had a hitless performance (0-for-5) against the Marlins.

 Austin Barnes Game Info & Props vs. the Nationals